EvoEMD: cosmic evolution with an early matter-dominated era: Structure of EvoEMD

-where \cppin{param_name} is the user specified parameter name, \cppin{value} is the initial value.
-To retrieve the pointer (\cppin{Parameter_Base*}, which is the base class for all parameters) to the parameter, one can use the following macro with the name for the parameter (\cppin{param_name}): \begin{cpp} Parameter_Base *ptr = RETRIEVE_PARAMETER(param_name); \end{cpp} With this \cppin{Parameter_Base} pointer, one can set and obtain the value of corresponding parameters \begin{cpp} ptr->Set_Value(new_value); REAL value = ptr->Get_Value(); \end{cpp}
+The free parameters can be declared and retrieved according to their names.
+Hence, users should assign a unique name for each parameter.
+The framework will just prompt a warning if there is a duplicated name, but will continue running with unpredictable results.
+We provide the macro {\cppin{DECLARE_FREE_PARAMETER(param_name, value)}} to declare free parameters, where \cppin{param_name} is the user-specified parameter name and \cppin{value} is the initial value.
+To retrieve the pointer (\cppin{Parameter_Base*}, which is the base class for all parameters) to the parameter, one can use the macro {\cppin{Parameter_Base *ptr = RETRIEVE_PARAMETER(param_name)}}.
+With this \cppin{Parameter_Base} pointer, one can set and obtain the value of corresponding parameters: \begin{cpp} ptr->Set_Value(new_value); REAL value = ptr->Get_Value(); \end{cpp}